27 October, 2023 - Barcelona, Spain

 3:20 pm - 3:35 pm

-New Thoracoscopic Approach For A Box Lesion — Timo Weimar, MD, Cardiac Surgeon, Stuttgart, Germany
+New Thoracoscopic Approach for a Box Lesion — Timo Weimar, MD, Cardiac Surgeon, Stuttgart, Germany

 3:35 pm - 3:55 pm

-Hybrid AF Ablation And Quality Of Life Outcomes — Bart van Putte, MD, St. Antonius Hospital, Nieuwegein, The Netherlands
+Hybrid AF Ablation and Quality of Life Outcomes — Bart van Putte, MD, St. Antonius Hospital, Nieuwegein, the Netherlands

 3:55 pm - 4:05 pm